ankane/pghero/guides/Query-Stats.md

 Follow the instructions above.

-#### FATAL: could not access file "pg_stat_statements": No such file or directory

-Run `apt-get install postgresql-contrib-9.3` and follow the instructions above.

 #### The database user does not have permission to ...

 The database user is not a superuser.
 You can manually enable stats from the `psql` console with: